Early Help in Trafford aims to make sure that services to support children, young people and their families are there when they need them.

-The first step – talking with you
+The first step – listening to you/discussing together

 This is where the worker will ask about your strengths, any challenges you are having, and what extra support you think might help.
-An Early Help Assessment is used to assess the needs of you and your family.
+An Early Help assessment is used to review the needs of you and your family.
 Completing one is like writing a to-do list and putting a plan in place to achieve it.
 It is a single assessment process.
 This means you don’t have to repeat your story to lots of different professionals.

-The second step – the plan
+The second step – agreeing a plan together

 Only workers who need to know about you will have information about you.
 However, there may be times when the people working with you need to share the information.
 This includes:

 - When they need to find out urgently if a child or young person is at risk of serious harm.

 - To help a child, young person or adult who is at risk of harm.

 - To help prevent or detect a serious crime.

 If you think Early Help Support is right for you and your family, you can talk to any service you are already involved with, for example, a health visitor, a school or any kind of worker linked to your family.

 Alternatively, you can contact one of Trafford’s Early Help Hubs for a chat about the support that is available.